GamingLiamStudios/HereWeWere/README.md

 ## What is this?

-This is the complete source-code of my in-development game `Here We Were`, a JRPG-like Mystery Adventure game with a completely dynamic storyline.
+This is the complete source of my in-development game `Here We Were`, a JRPG-like Mystery Adventure game with a completely dynamic storyline.

 ## How do I play this?